jordan1908-gif/Rebounce-Game-Development/README.md

 # Rebounce-Game-Development
 This rebound game is solely built with Vanilla JavaScript.
-User is able to choose the difficulty which are categorised into Easy, Medium and Difficult.
+User is able to choose the difficulty levels which are categorised into Easy, Medium and Difficult.
 Besides, users may also turn on the sound effects for a more pleasant user experience.
 Game is over when ball touches the ground or misses the paddle.

 ## Getting Started
 1. Download the source code.